setzler/DiDforBigData/README.md

 ![](https://github.com/setzler/DiDforBigData/raw/main/inst/speed_test_plots/memorytest_large.png)

-When considering large samples, we see that `DiDforBigData` uses less than half of the memory used by `did`.
+When considering large samples, we see that `DiDforBigData` uses less than a quarter of the memory used by `did`.

 ## 4. Using `DiDforBigData`